clemsonciti/rcde_workshops/_sources/containers/00-index.md

 ## Workshop Description

 The workshop will provide instructions on how to work with containers on Palmetto.
-Topics include creating container images using Docker, downloading and converting
-Docker images to Singularity/Apptainer, and launching containers on Palmetto.
+Topics include creating container images using Docker, downloading and converting Docker images to Singularity/Apptainer, and launching containers on Palmetto

 ## Prerequisites

-Completion (or equivalent knowledge of) the following workshops:
+Completion (knowledge equivalency) of the following workshops:

 - Introduction to Linux
-- Introduction to Palmetto
+- Introduction to Research Computing on Palmetto
-- Introduction to Python (the first workshop in the series)